How to Learn New Facts Without Feeling Like You Are Studying

 New fact: Octopuses have three hearts.

-Connection: That makes sense because they have unusual bodies and need strong circulation.
+Connection: Their unusual bodies need strong circulation.

 Example 3